danushri-p/Ecommerce/README.md

 ## Milestone 18:

    1. Get Cart Data Route

       In this we have been focusing on implementing the API endpoint for fetching cart data.

       The goal is to retrieve cart information stored in the backend for a given user.

+## Milestone 19:
+   1. This project implements a shopping cart where users can:

+      View products added to their cart.

+      Increase or decrease product quantity using + and - buttons.

+      Backend support for updating the quantity of products.

+## Milestone 20:
+   1. This project implements a user profile page where users can:

+      View their profile photo, name, and email.

+      View their saved addresses.

+      Add a new address if none exist.

+## Milestone 21:
+   1. Created Address Form Page

+   2. Implemented State to Store Input Address

-Happy coding!!
+   3. Navigates to Address Form on 'Add Address' Click Happy coding!!